 Junior and Contemporary Teacher

 Thalia was born and raised in Perth and commenced her ballet training at age 3 with the Kim Baker Ballet Academy, where at the age of 9yrs she was accepted into the Specialist Course.
 Upon her graduation from KBBA in 2016, she gained a position with the National College of Dance in Newcastle, where she gained her Diploma of Dance.
 In 2017 she continued her training at the Western Australian Academy of Performing Arts where she trained for 2 years, gaining her Advanced Diploma and ﬁnishing with a Bachelor of Arts (Dance).
 Over the years Thalia has worked with many esteemed choreographers and teachers including Kim McCarthy, Kim Baker, Jacinta Ross-Elhers, Danielle Hunt, Daniel Roberts and Sasha Janes to name but a few.
 In 2019, Thalia was also lucky enough to be a choreographer for the student work season of Unleash at the Western Australian Academy of Performing Arts.
-We are very excited to have Thalia join our team of teachers in 2020.
+We are very excited to have Thalia teaching for us in 2021.